hmov110/Watch-Face-Studio-Faces/README.md

 * Mando and Grogu - digital watch by mhoegs
 * Master Gracie  - by Groonklie
 * May The Mouse Be With You - Autor unknown.
 Probably downloaded from G+
+* Mickey 360 Mod - A simple Mickey watch originally for tyhe Moto360 and downloaded from G+.
+Modded for a round face.
+Original author unknown.
 * Mickey Citizen - Citizen Mickey watch I own.
 Scanned from that well used watch.
 * Mickey Gears - by Jeff Bidwell
+* Mickey Genta v30 - Another from G+ days, original author has been lost.
+Originally, "Mickey Mouse - Gerald Genta v3.0".
+Simplified from the original.
 * Mickey Railway Gaurd - by Henk Pols
 * Mickey and Donald Clock Cleaners - by Tom Hald
 * Mickey v4 - From G+ days.
 Autor unknown.